Skip to content

 Celmins was born in Riga, Latvia right before the onset of the Second World War.
 Upon the Soviet Occupation of this small nation, Celmins and her family lived in refugee camps and then fled to Indianapolis in 1948, when Celmins was only ten years old.
 Unable to speak English at first, Celmins turned to drawing at an early age and collected images from comic books.
 She developed a persistent passion for art with critical attention to detail inherent in photographs.

 Celmins studied painting at the John Herron School of Art in Indianapolis, receiving her BFA in 1962, and graduating from the University of California, Los Angeles with her MFA in 1964.
-Between her first and second years of college, in 1961, Celmins attended a summer fellowship at Yale University where she became acquainted with artists Chuck Close and Brice Marden, whom she remains close with today.
+Between her first and second years of college, in 1961, Celmins attended a summer fellowship at Yale University where she became acquainted with artists Chuck Close and Brice Marden, with whom she maintained close for decades until their passings in 2021 and 2023, respectively.
 After graduating from UCLA, Celmins rented a studio space in Venice, California to pursue her career as an artist while teaching drawing and sculpture at colleges throughout the state.
 Although abstraction was the dominant form of artistic expression during this time, Celmins explored an exacting representational style in her art.

 Throughout the 1960s, Celmins’ infatuation with depicting the world around her grew.
 Often mediated by photography but sometimes taken from direct observation of quotidian objects in her Venice studio, Celmins began painting deadpan images of envelopes, lamps, fans, heaters, and TVs that sprawled across large-scale canvases.
 Concurrently, Celmins created enlarged sculptures of objects like pencils or erasers that she exhibited alongside the objects from which she drew her inspiration.
 In her early paintings, Celmins became a master of gray tones, centering her color palette on whites and blacks – an artistic tendency that continues throughout her career.
 While Celmins’ work is not autobiographical, she also created photorealistic paintings of explosions, warplanes, and smoking guns in the mid-1960s that recall her childhood memories growing up during the Second World War.
 Though she directly drew from images in books about the War instead of from memory, there is some connection to her childhood prevalent in these paintings.
 Celmins’ paintings in the early to mid 1960s were a catalyst for turning her acute focus on drawing from photographs, leading Celmins to expand on images found in magazines, history books, and her own photography of the Pacific Ocean near her studio.